Berit Engen WEFT and D'RASH – A Thousand Jewish Tapestries

 - Click on images for more information.

-HOLY DAYS (I-VIII)
+HOLY DAYS (I-?)

-– NOT Holidays
+– Not Holidays

 LOST BUT FOUND (I-III)